Virtual@APS is different from our K-12 Virtual Learning Program. Please visit the VLP site for more information on that program.

 If I’m taking a course from a provider outside of Arlington, how is my grade reported to APS?

-Typically courses from providers outside of Arlington only report a final course grade to APS.
-They do not calculate and report interim and quarter grades.
+Typically courses from providers outside of APS only report a final course grade.

 Will I get a grade and course credit?